sre-paris/newsletter/.github/ISSUE_TEMPLATE/new-article.md

 ---
-name: New Article
+name: New Content
-about: Submit an article to be reviewed and published
+about: Submit content to be reviewed and published
-title: Article's title
+title: Content's title
-labels: article
+labels: 'curated content'
 assignees: ''

----

 ---
 url: example.com/